-During our four months of closure, we spent time studying best practices and consulting with an epidemiologist to create the safest space possible for our staff and guests.
+Since March 2020, we continually spend time studying best practices and consulting with an epidemiologist and physician to create the safest space possible for our staff and guests.
 This takes a partnership between all parties, just like out in our communities.
 Below are our commitments and expectations.

 CORVINO SAFETY COMMITMENT